james-see/blessed-examples/README.md

 ## assumptions

-1. you had redis installed
+1. you have redis installed
 2. you have node installed
 3. you understand how npm & node works